 - Please contact your chapter advisor if you have any questions on these procedures.

 - You are to be congratulated for participating in this conference, we wish you well with your presentation to the judge.

 Students need to sign the Delegate Code of Conduct and give them to the chapter advisor.

-Even though students are participating in the conference remotely, the Michigan DECA Dress Code will still apply.
+Even though students are participating in the conference remotely, students must be in business attire.

 Number of Competitors Allowed in Each Event

 Chapters are limited to how many students they are allowed to register in each competitive event, which is based on the chapter’s membership.
 See the chart on the Event Guidelines page.

 All students registered for the conference must be paid members of Michigan DECA.
 Advisors need to submit membership rosters are at least one week prior to their respective district conference.
 If a student registered for a conference does not attend, or drops out of the marketing education program prior to the conference for which they are registered, they are still required to pay the membership fee, and if necessary, a $5.00 late payment penalty per member.